-Plants play a major role in every ecosystem found throughout the Commonwealth by providing food and influencing habitat factors, such as temperature, water quality, and air quality.
-One key way to enhance or improve ecosystem function and viability of forested habitats is the use of supplemental planting of native trees, shrubs, grasses and forbs.
-Plants that were historically native to Pennsylvania prior to European colonization are better adapted to local climates and therefore require less water, fertilizer, and management.
-This saves money, time and can help decrease pollution because of the reduced need for mowers and other equipment.
-Native plants also offer high quality, essential food and cover for wildlife.
+Plants play a major role in every ecosystem found throughout the Commonwealth by providing habitat structure, food sources, and by influencing environmental factors such as temperature, water quality, and air quality.
+One key way to enhance or improve ecosystem function and viability of forested habitats is the use of supplemental planting of native trees, shrubs, grasses and forbs (wildflowers).
+Plants that were historically native to Pennsylvania prior to European colonization are better adapted to local climates and site conditions and therefore require less water, fertilizer, and less maintenance.
+The reduced need for site maintenance helps save time while benefiting the ecosystem.
+Native plants also offer nectar and pollen sources for our native insects and pollinators.

 The Bureau of Forestry's mission includes the conservation of the commonwealth's native wild plants.
-While planning and carrying out any type of activity on state forest lands where seeding or planting is necessary, the Bureau is committed to planting native species as much as possible.
-In 2019 the Bureau of Forestry had more than 300 acres of openings planted in either native or native/non-native seed mixes and we hope to continue to increase that number.
+While planning and carrying out any type of activity on state forest lands where seeding or planting is necessary, the Bureau is committed to planting native species as often as possible.
 As a leader in conservation in Pennsylvania, the Bureau of Forestry should serve as a leader in the use of native plants in all management projects and set an example to all citizens of the Commonwealth.